en-jbrinkley/logger-nagios/README.rst

 The exit status of your plugin will be set by Logger::Nagios using the **Kernel#at_exit** call.
 You don't need to do anything special.
-The status will always be the "worst" of any Logger::Nagios objects created.
+The status (and output) will always be the "worst" of any Logger::Nagios objects created.

+If your plugin exits unexpectedly due to an exception, the first plugin's output will be used and the exit code will be set to UNKNOWN.

 Logger Methods
 --------------